scc-digitalhub/docs/user/docs/scenarios/mlllm/llmkubeai.md

 - model URL.
 Currently the model can be loaded either from HuggingFace (``hf://`` prefix), from S3 storage of the platform (``s3://``).
 - feature should be set to ``TextEmbedding``.

-To serve the text emvedding model, the function should be run with the ``serve`` action, specifying additional parameters.
+To serve the text embedding model, the function should be run with the ``serve`` action, specifying additional parameters.
 Normally embedding models do not require extra resources.
 However,  further parameters and arguments accepted by the KubeAI model specification may be added:

 - ``args``: command-line arguments to pass to the engine